 Drawing upon my experience as a Buddhist monk, Zen teacher, and meditation instructor, I have developed Neti-Neti into a full meditation practice specifically designed to address the human condition in the 21st century.

-NETI-NETI MEDITATION or TRANSCENDENTAL SELF-INQUIRY is a form of self-investigation that eliminates who we think we are as a limited, separate person, and reveals our true nature as the formless, unconditioned Absolute, free of all imperfections and suffering.
+Neti-Neti Meditation is a form of self-inquiry that eliminates who we think we are as a limited, separate person, and reveals our true nature as the formless, unconditioned Absolute, free of all imperfections and suffering.

-This book walks you step-by-step through the entire NETI-NETI MEDITATION process.
+This book walks you step-by-step through the entire Neti-Neti process.